 Natural Nesting Habitat

-When you tuck your children into bird at night, doesn't it feel good to know that they are sheltered by a roof and walls, protected from the elements and from harm?
+When you tuck your children into bed at night, doesn’t it feel good to know that they are sheltered by a roof and walls, protected from the elements and from harm?
 Birds need to feel safe and secure when they raise a family, too.
-What's the secret to making them feel safe?
+What’s the secret to making them feel safe?
 Cover.

 Cover comes in all forms for nesting birds.
 It can be tall grass, brushy fields, thick hedges or shrubs, hollow trees, or any type of tree, for that matter.
-Birds will even nest in old tin cans, mailboxes, and in hanging baskets.
+Birds will even nest in old tin cans, mailboxes, door wreaths, and hanging flower baskets.
 As long as your property is a mix of vegetation types, forms, and sizes, you will have nesting birds.
 The more cover you provide, the more nesting birds you will attract.